-Even if this data is not a complete representation of the global scale of internet usage, it at least gives us an idea on just how much speed matters.
-The faster you site loads, the better.
+Even if this data is not a complete representation of the global scale of internet usage, it at least gives us an idea of just how much speed matters.
+The faster your site loads, the better.
 This is precisely why many entrepreneurs and even bloggers at present employ the aid of professionals such as a web design company in the Philippines to handle the technicalities of their website.

 Try testing the speed of your site using free tools online like the PageSpeed Insights and see how well your pages perform.
-Don’t fret if you end up getting a low score in the speed test.
+Don’t fret if you end up getting a low score on the speed test.
 There are certain things you can do to improve its performance starting off with the following.

 Reassess or recalibrate your site design